Radville Recreation Powered by Goalline Sports Administration Software

 1. On the Radville Recreation home page, select the Hockey tab

-2. Select Players/Parents and select the registration link
+2. Select Players and select the registration link

 3. Are you a returning Player?
-Yes, if you have registered on GoalLine for hockey, Color Run, Ball, etc. NO, if you have never used GoalLine.
+Yes, if you have registered on GoalLine for hockey, Skating Lessons, Ball, etc. NO, if you have never used GoalLine.

 4. Player Information: enter player’s first name, last name and birth date